Yamilecg/HappyPaws/README.md

 - [Mongoose]: Used to interact with the database.
 - [bcrypt]: Used to encrypt all the users passwords to save in the database.
 You can install the dependencies with the next command: `npm i` and the name of the dependecie.
+- [Selenium]: Used for end-to-end testing by automating browser interactions to simulate real user behavior.
+- [Jest]: Used for unit tests to validate the functionality of individual components and modules.
+- [Supertest]: Used to simulate HTTP requests to the Express app for testing API endpoints without starting a real server.

 # Usage
 Steps to use the web page properly: